Alexvc23/philosophers/README.md

 ### Personal conclusion over pthread_join

-in conclusion, pthread_join help us to wait until the specified thread has finished and to return a pointer from our routine if we needed it.
+in conclusion, pthread_join help us to wait until the specified thread has finished and to return a pointer from our routine if we need it.

 [How to pass arguments to and get results from threads. (pthread_create, pthread_join)](https://www.youtube.com/watch?v=It0OFCbbTJE)